phenotypic/WiFiCrackPy/README.md

 Once a handshake is captured, `hashcat` can be used to crack the Wi-Fi password.
 This step may take quite a while depending on several factors including your Mac's processing power and the attack method chosen.
 If successfull, you will be presented with the password for the target network.

 WiFiCrackPy retains the handshake in its directory if you would like to perform another type of attack against the capture.

+## Compatibility issues

+- `zizzania` has the ability to send deauthentication frames to force a handshake.
+This feature is disabled by default as there are major compatibility issues with newer Macs (~2018 onwards)